Go to Homepage

 JUMP TO Car rental and taxi | Bali temples | Fun stuff, dives, rafting, islands | Shopping | Ubud | Silver + art | Bali golfing | Weddings | Dining | Bali International Airport

-ONE good reason to drive in Bali is the recurring opportunity to seriously contemplate and perhaps solve an eternal conundrum – why did the chicken cross the road?
-Or, for that matter, the dogs, the ducks and cows and just about everything with legs and wheels, just as you turn the corner, befuddled, wondering how the road signs could possibly point in three different directions, all for the same place?
+ONE good reason to drive in Bali is the recurring opportunity to seriously contemplate an eternal conundrum – why did the chicken cross the road?
+Or, for that matter, the dogs, the ducks and cows, and just about everything with legs and wheels, just as you turn the corner, befuddled, wondering how the road signs could possibly point in three different directions, all for the same place?
+You find Ubud by tossing a coin.
+Marvel at glorious sunsets along the west coast at thumping beach clubs where bronzed men with necks like tree trunks will make you feel like a 90-pound weakling; or leave foorprints in charcoal black sand along the less travelled east coast.

 Welcome to Bali.
 Here among the scented frangipani, bougainvillea and floppy, pink tongues of mussaenda, the roads meander about in an other-worldly daze, transporting all comers to a state of grace.